Do I Need to Get a Mortgage Pre-Approval?

 • ID (driver's license, passport, etc.)

-• Proof of employment (such as a recent pay stub, job letter)
+• Proof of employment (such as a recent pay stub, or job letter)

 • Proof of your down payment